-Subsection 246(2)(i) of the WCA provides that WCAT may request any person or representative group to participate in an appeal if the tribunal considers that this participation will assist WCAT to fully consider the merits of the appeal.
-Generally, WCAT will not require a Board decision-maker to participate in an appeal with respect to one of their decisions, although an expert who provided an opinion on a Board file may be required to give evidence.
+Although subsection 246(2)(i) provides that WCAT may request any person or representative group to participate in an appeal if the tribunal considers that this participation will assist the tribunal to fully consider the merits of the appeal.
+WCAT will not generally require a Board decision-maker to participate in an appeal with respect to one of their decisions.
+An expert who provided an opinion on a Board file may be required to give evidence.
+Section 247(4) prohibits WCAT from compelling the Board to give evidence respecting the development or adoption of the policies of the board of directors.